pubkey/rxdb/docs/RxSchema.md

   properties: {
       firstName: {
           type: 'string',
-          index: true       // <- and index for firstName will now be created },
+          index: true       // <- an index for firstName will now be created },
       lastName: {
           type: 'string'